HELP! My Doodle Has Mats...and I am just about to pull my own hair out!

 If you own a Designer Doodle or any hybrid type; you may not know as of yet that these coats are notorious to Matt.
 The reason for this blog post is to educate you as to why Grooming Salons may have to bring your Doodles coat down to a shave.
 Believe me, we don't want your Doodle shaved down either.
 You can avoid this by staying diligent and not only brush your dogs coat but combing it as well.
 Many clients think that just brushing the top coat will be enough.
 You have to bush out the entire length of the hair strands.
 This is why the comb is necessary.
 You have to get down the the base of the hair.
 If you feel any type of resistance you need to call and make an appointment right away.
 We have had to shave down coats on these doodles because the clients were just uneducated on the turmoil the environmental situations can and will occur.
 Simple dew on the blades of grass can matt your doodles paws and legs.
 Days with minimal moisture in the air will cause the hair fibers to tangle and lead to matting.
 Rain, has to be the ultimate culprit of matting.
 If your doodle enters a pool, this will cause matting.
 Seeing your doodle shaved down is a traumatic experience.
 After the first shave down; our clients have a good understanding how to upkeep their dogs coat.
-Also, keep it to the length that their lifestyle permits.
+Also, keep it to the length that your lifestyle permits.
 These dogs are considered high maintenance and require almost daily attention to the coat.
 There are a couple of ways of helping you manage your Doodle's coat that I will share mometarily.
 Before I do, I want to also give you some insight on how easy these nasty tangles can occur.
 Matts occur when the topcoat, the undercoat and loose hair get tangled up.
 Collars and harnesses will aways get them started.
 Here is a leather rolled collar that will help.
 Wrestling and playing with other pets can cause hair to tangle.
-Swimming or playing in the rain can get a mat started.
+Swimming or playing in the rain can get a matt started.
 Many common everyday activities can lead to matting.
 If a small mat isn't addressed properly, it can turn into a much bigger, often painful problem for a dog.
 Matts can lock down against a dog's skin, like hard knots made of cotton and dirt.
 Untreated and unresolved, they can be a great place for parasites like fleas to hide and live.
 They can even cause infection and hot spots underneath your pets coat that will cause a bad smell.
-Doodle also are highly susceptible to ear infections and odor.
+Doodles also are highly susceptible to ear infections and odor.
 Ear hair grows out from the ear canal.
 This hair can accumulate moisture and debris along with wax.
 Aways check for this hair and look for any type of these problems that can lead to ear infections.
 If you can smell anything in your dogs ear.
 Check with your veterinarian.

 If you already have this problem you can have your Doodle have a holistic Thera-Clean bath here at The Shaggy Chic.
 You can lean more by clicking here.